Epyon01P/Belgium-electricity-import-inference-engine/README.md

 - enable exports,
 - and are relevant for questions about imports and dependency.

 Identifying these marginal technologies is therefore essential to understand which types of generation are actually activated by imports.
 This is not trivial.
+I designed a method that tries to detect ramping (which powerplants increase output when demand increases), with a wholesale price-based inference as fallback.

 #### Step 1a — Ramping-Based Detection

+At each quarter hour, generation by technology is observed.
+The marginal technology is approximated as the technology that increases output when demand rises.

+Formally, for technology
+i
+i:

+ΔGi(t)=Gi(t)−Gi(t−1)
+ΔG
+i
+	​

+(t)=G
+i
+	​

+(t)−G
+i
+	​

+(t−1)

+Only positive changes are considered:

+ΔGi+(t)=max⁡(ΔGi(t),0)
+ΔG
+i
++
+	​

+(t)=max(ΔG
+i
+	​

+(t),0)

+The technology with the largest significant
+ΔGi+
+ΔG
+i
++
+	​

+, subject to eligibility rules, is considered marginal.

+Why eligibility rules are needed

+Not all technologies behave equally:
+- wind and solar fluctuate exogenously,
+- nuclear is usually inframarginal even if it ramps,
+- storage responds strongly but only in high-price regimes,
+- hydro reservoirs are dispatched strategically in some countries.

+The methodology therefore applies country-specific rules, reflecting well-known market characteristics:
+- France: strategic reservoir hydro, nuclear baseload
+- UK & Netherlands: gas-dominated marginality
+- Germany: regime switching between lignite, coal, and gas

 At quarter-hourly resolution, marginal behaviour is proxied by changes in output.